Закаливаемость и прокаливаемость стали

 • Hardness measurement after hardening using HRC (Rockwell hardness) or HV (Vickers hardness) scales.

-The higher the hardness after hardening, the better the hardenability of steel.
+The higher the hardness after quenching, the better the hardenability of the steel.

 Tensile test

-This method involves mechanical tests on tensileto define the following parameters:
+This method involves performing mechanical tests on stretchingto define the following parameters:

-• Tensile strength — the maximum stress that leads to the destruction of the material.
+• Tensile strength - the maximum stress that leads to the destruction of a material.

-• Yield strength — stress, at which the deformation continues to increase without increasing the load.
+• Yield strength - the stress at which the strain continues to increase without increasing the load.

 High values of these characteristics indicate good hardenability.